-Trading Technologies’ path to compete against trading software giants like ION and FIS has received continued backing, as its investing partners SGX and CBOE declined to exercise call options to buy the firm.
+Trading Technologies’ path to compete against trading software giants like ION and FIS has received qualified backing, as its investing partners SGX and CBOE have so far declined to exercise call options to buy the firm.
 The potential acquisition had been flagged by analysts at BofA.

 Trading Technologies (TT) was acquired by private-equity house 7Ridge in 2021.
 Cboe, a limited partner in the 7Ridge fund, negotiated an exit option that could be triggered either when TT hit pre-set performance goals or from 21 December 2026.
-Those targets were met in January, meaning Cboe could have exercised the exit option and taken over TT.
-This option has now expired, which means TT will remain independent as it seeks to take on industry competitors such as ION Markets.
+Those targets were met during a two-month window that started January, meaning Cboe can now exercise the exit option and take over TT, otherwise TT will remain independent as it seeks to take on industry competitors such as ION Markets.

-A source close to the firms said, “To develop TT in a direction that was good for the market, 7Ridge set expectations with the other investors via an agreed set of KPIs, based on TT’s development in a direction that would be good for the industry and for the market.”
+A source close to 7Ridge said, “To develop TT in a direction that was good for the market, 7Ridge set expectations with the other investors via an agreed set of KPIs, based on TT’s development in a direction that would be good for the industry and for the market.”

-SGX and CBOE as investors could potentially make their clients’ lives easier and therefore see more business by supporting the development of the system in that way.
+SGX and CBOE as investors could potentially make their clients’ lives easier and therefore see more business by supporting the development of the system in that way, the source added.

 7Ridge Investments 3 LP acquired TT in late 2021, in a deal that valued the futures-trading Order Execution Management System (OEMS) at US$500 million.
 Cboe supplied 40 per cent of the fund’s capital and has treated the stake as an equity-method investment ever since.